 Why is film photography, particularly black and white film photography, undergoing a resurgence?
-The reasons are many and you may enroll in (Re) Discover Black and White Film for any of them.
+The reasons are many and you may want to enroll in (Re) Discover Black and White Film for any of them.

-Wet-process methods were the only way to create photographs for most of history.
-To understand the challenges and choices photographers made prior to the digital era, you need to do wet-chemistry photography, just as you need to take a laboratory course to understand the science or a studio class to understand an art medium.
+Wet-process methods were the only photographic method for most of history.
+Learning wet-chemistry photograpic methods helps understand the challenges and choices photographers made prior to the digital era, just as a lab class helps understand science or a studio class helps understand other art mediums.

-Film offers a variety of hybrid digital-analog workflows.
-A film negative can be scanned to then be digitally processed and printed.
-Conversely, a digital capture can produce an inkjet negative used to contact print on light-sensitive photographic paper or burn a photopolymer plate or a photo emulsion screen for screen printing.
+Film offers several hybrid digital-analog workflows.
+A film negative can be scanned, digitally processed, and printed.
+Conversely, a digital image can be make an inkjet negative for prints using light-sensitive photographic paper, a photopolymer plate, or a photo emulsion silkscreen.

-Film photography also gives you the foundation to explore other alternative processes such as cyanotypes (a relatively easy process) to more challenging wet-plate processes such as wet-plate collodian, tintype, ambrotype, or salt albumin printing.
+Film photography gives you the foundation to explore other alternative processes such as cyanotypes (a relatively easy process) to more challenging wet-plate processes.

 Photographers today continue to work in film and related wet-processes.
 PhotoMidwest's (Re) Discover Black and White Film class will start you on your journey and give you the training to use one of the few wet darkrooms in Madison.